itsabubakar/project-genius-back-end/PGApi.md

-            { error: "Missing email" } //when email is missing { error: "Missing password" } // when password is missing { error: "Missing role" } // when role is missing { error: "Missing departmentId"} // when departmentId is missing { error: "Invalid role selected"} // when role is not member or lead
+            { error: "Missing email" } //when email is missing { error: "Missing password" } // when password is missing { error: "Missing role" } // when role is missing { error: "Missing department"}
+            { error: "Missinng faculty" }// when departmentId is missing { error: "Invalid role selected"} // when role is not member or lead
             ```
             403